sstahurski/SRSTreeView/readme.md

 SRSTreeView
 ========
 Swift / iOS.
-This is UIScrollview based class that creates a tree view that performs like UIListView.
+This is UIScrollview based class that creates a tree view that performs like UITableView.

 Features
 ========